gdaq/gdaq.github.io/_posts/2015-01-23-Encrypted-Blindness.markdown

 > "The process of encoding messages or information in such a way that only authorized parties can read it".

-However is not always clear who these authorized parties are, specially in mobile communications, where there are many players involved.
+However it's not always clear who these authorized parties are, specially in mobile communications, where there are many players involved.

 Encryption adds a security layer to the communications that makes both the users, and the content providers feel safe(r) when sending/receiving messages.
 Content providers are starting to implement security protocols such as SPDY to face this problem.